cplusplus/SG20/doc/main.md

 There is one section per module/area.
 For each module/area, a table listing the various topics in that module/area is provided.
-The ID for a module/area is linked to the detailed coverage of that module/area that comes later in the document.
+The ID for a topic is linked to the detailed coverage of that topic that comes later in the document.
-In the table, a checkmark indicates that learning outcomes exist for the specific proficiency level.
+If a topic has any learning outcomes at a given proficiency level, this is indicated by a checkmark ("✔️").
-A dash indicates that no learning outcomes exist for the specific proficiency level (simply because there are not any, not because the information is missing).
+If a topic has no learning outcomes
+(simply because there
+are not any, not because the information is missing), this is indicated by an em dash ("—").
-In the case that the information for a knowledge unit is completely missing, a "❌" symbol is used.
+In the case that the information for a topic is completely missing, a "❌" symbol is used.

 [**NOTE**: These topics are taken mostly from the SG20 GitHub repository.